git-moss/ProjectConverter/README.md

 ## Changes

+### 1.1.4 (unreleased)

+* Fixed: Support MIDI clips wrapped in another Lane as exported from Studio One.
+* Fixed: File reference converted from Reaper could contain mixed slashes.

 ### 1.1.3

 * Fixed: A DAWproject which did not confirm to the project XML schema could not be converted but only a warning should have been displayed.